This list continues to expand:

 Trenson also translated Muso Jikiden Eishin Ryu: The Iai Forms and Oral Traditions of the Yamauchi Branch.

-These works give insight into the spiritual world view of the medieval and early modern warrior vis-a-vis the mentality necessary when taking life, in order to avoid sin (in the medieval Buddhist context) and "falling into hell."
-And how that approach was later transformed and esotericized after taking life ceased to be a realistic concern for most of the early modern warrior class, and the symbolics shifted.
+These works give insight into the spiritual world view of the pre-modern warrior vis-a-vis the mentality necessary when taking life in order to avoid sin (in the medieval Buddhist context) and "falling into hell."
+And how that approach was later transformed and esotericized after taking life ceased to be a realistic concern for the early modern warrior class, and the symbolics shifted.

 Original Enlightenment and the Transformation of Medieval Japanese Buddhism

-This book by Jacqueline Stone is important to understanding the medieval and early modern Japanese approach to the concept of original enlightenment, which underlies those gokui regarding mindset of many of the martial traditions of the times.
+This book by Jacqueline Stone is important to understanding the medieval and early modern Japanese approach to the concept of original enlightenment, which undergirds some of the gokui of some of the martial traditions of the times.

 Musashi: